3D World Building or Business World Building

 Space is the z axis (depth or front to back).
 Space is how things are organized, wrapped, layered, stacked, packaged, etc. Space deals with what surrounds us and how we deal with that.
 That could be processes, movement, flow, storage, changing from this to that (states & statuses), tons of details, summed up into groups, etc. How are things organized?
 Think of your desk...
 Why do you put certain pieces in certain places?
 It is your space that helps you figure out where things go.
 Space could be as simple as assigning a location, adding something to a group, selecting a category, applying a type, and much more.
 Space sort of fills in the gaps and creates that depth between characters and relationships.
 When I think of space, I think of surroundings and how things are presented and/or organized.
 Space is definitely the depth or layering component of the three dimensions.
 Some other good words for space are things like scope, depth, details, and levels.
 You get the idea.

-The entire adilas.biz business platform is built on 12 main core concepts.
+The entire Adilas.biz business platform is built on 12 main core concepts.
 Many of these concepts are virtually pointing back to 3D World Building and Business World Building pieces.
 On a bit of a historical note, the concepts of world building actually come from writers, authors, and screen play writers (movie makers).
 They have been doing world building for years and years and actually call it world building.
 Think of your favorite book and/or movie and what world was created for you to be a part of the story.
-According to Brandon Mull, New Your Times Best Selling Author, his top five pieces for world building are: Characters, relationships, trouble, decisions, and consequences.
+According to Brandon Mull, New York Times Best Selling Author, his top five pieces for world building are: characters, relationships, trouble, decisions, and consequences.
 Click here to see a small video about his favorite pieces.
-By the way, Brandon Mull is the author for titles such as: "The Cany Shop War", "FableHaven", "Beyonders", and many more.
+By the way, Brandon Mull is the author for titles such as: "The Candy Shop War", "FableHaven", "Beyonders", "Five Kingdoms", and many more.